-- .1 The Contractor shall be responsible for ensuring all site conditions meet the requirements of the rubber athletic flooring Manufacturer. - .2 Maintain a stable room and subfloor temperature for a period of 48 hours prior, during and 48 hours after installation.
-Recommended range: 65°F to 86°F (18°C to 30°C).
-It is recommended that the HVAC (Heating, Ventilating and Air Conditioning) unit be operational. - .3 Installation to be carried out no sooner than the specified curing time of concrete subfloor (normal density concrete curing time is approximately 28 days for development of design strength). - .4 Moisture vapor emission content of the concrete slab must not exceed the tolerance of the adhesive used, when tested using the anhydrous calcium chloride test as per ASTM F1869 and/or using the in-situ probes test as per ASTM F2170.
-The pH of the concrete slab must be between 7 and 8.5. - .5 Installation of rubber flooring will not commence unless all other trades in the building are completed.
-It is the Contractor's responsibility to maintain a secure and clean working area before, during and after the installation of the rubber flooring.
+- .2 Store materials in a clean, dry, enclosed space off the ground, and protected from the weather and from extremes of heat and cold.
+Protect adhesives from freezing.
+Store flooring, adhesives and accessories in the spaces where they will be installed for at least 48 hours before beginning installation. - .3 Material need not suffer damage during handling (i.e. edge chipping, excessive warping, etc.). - .4 The Contractor shall be responsible for ensuring all Site conditions meet the requirements of the rubber athletic flooring Manufacturer. - .5 Maintain a minimum temperature in the spaces to receive the flooring and accessories of 65°F (18°C) and a maximum temperature of 100°F (38°C) for at least 48 hours before, during, and for not less than 48 hours after installation.
+Thereafter, maintain a minimum temperature of 55°F (13°C) in areas where Work is completed.
+Protect all materials from the direct flow of heat from hot-air registers, radiators, or other heating fixtures and appliances. - .6 Installation to be carried out no sooner than the specified curing time of concrete subfloor (normal density concrete curing time is approximately 28 days for development of design strength).
+Do not install flooring over concrete slabs until they are sufficiently dry to achieve a bond with the adhesive, in accordance with the manufacturer's recommended bond and moisture tests. - .7 Moisture vapor emission content of the concrete slab must not exceed the tolerance of the adhesive used, when tested using the anhydrous calcium chloride test as per ASTM F1869 and/or using the in-situ probes test as per ASTM F2170.
+The pH of the concrete slab must be between 7 and 8.5. - .8 Installation of flooring will not commence unless all other trades in the building are completed.
+It is the Contractor's responsibility to maintain a secure and clean working area before, during and after the installation of the flooring.